LTL Shipping Checklist

 Step 6: Attach Labels to the Package

-Attach the two shipping labels provided by FreightCenter to your package; one on the long side and one on the short side.
-Please make sure they are visible and easy to read.
-To ensure they do not become loosened from the package, add a coating of clear packaging tape over the labels.
-This will also help protect your labels from elements.
+Attach the two shipping labels provided by FreightCenter to your package: one on the long side and one on the short side.
+Please make sure they are visible and accessible to read.
+Add a coating of clear packaging tape over the labels to ensure they do not become loosened from the package.
+This will also help protect your labels from the elements.
 Check out our LTL Shipping Checklist for more details.

 Step 7: Be There When the Truck Arrives

 Pickup times are requests, not reservations.
-If you need to have your shipment picked up on a particular date or time, you will need to book that with your agent.
+If you need your shipment picked up on a particular date or time, you must book that with your agent.
 Extra charges will apply.
 Freight is usually picked up in the afternoon and delivered in the morning.
-When the truck arrives to pick up your shipment, you (or your authorized representative) need to be there to meet the truck.
-If no one is there, the pickup will have to be rescheduled, and additional charges will be added.
+When the truck arrives to pick up your shipment, you (or your authorized representative) must meet the car.
+If no one is there, the pickup must be rescheduled, and additional charges will be added.

-If you are working with FreightCenter, remember: It is very important that you give the FreightCenter BOL to the driver.
+If you are working with FreightCenter, remember: Giving the driver the FreightCenter BOL is essential.
 If you don’t, the carrier will not process your order with the discounts FreightCenter has secured on your behalf.

 Step 8: Review Delivery Steps with the Consignee

-The consignee is the person or company that will receive the delivery of your shipment.
+Continually review, and the consignee is the person or company that will receive the delivery of your shipment.
 Once you have booked your shipment, please send photos of your package to make it easy for the consignee to check for damage.
-If the package is damaged, or if less freight is delivered than expected, the consignee should note the damage or shortage on the Proof of Delivery receipt provided by the driver before accepting delivery of the shipment.
+Suppose the package is damaged or less freight is delivered than expected.
+In that case, the consignee should note the damage or shortage on the Proof of Delivery receipt provided by the driver before accepting delivery of the shipment.
 Seemingly minor damage like dented, torn, ripped, crushed, or broken shrink wrap, boxes, pallets, or crates need to be noted.
-Ensure the consignee understands that they must be there to accept delivery on the date and time specified by the carrier.
+Ensure the consignee understands they must be there to accept delivery on the date and time specified by the carrier.

-We’ve got you covered if you’re looking for a concise, comprehensive checklist to print out and put on the fridge or have at your desk.
+We’ve got you covered if you’re looking for a concise, comprehensive checklist to print out and put on the fridge Shipper’st your desk.
 Download our LTL Shipper’s Checklist today, a summed-up version of everything within this article.
-And to make the shipping process even easier for you, partner with FreightCenter to help guide you step by step through the LTL shipping process.
-With expert agents who can find personalized solutions for your small business shipping and supply chain needs, a strong network of carriers to choose from, and a robust transportation management software (TMS) to centralize everything you need into one place, we’re the go-to 3PL for shippers everywhere.
+To make the shipping process even easier for you, partner with FreightCenter to help guide you through the LTL shipping process.
+With expert agents who can find personalized solutions for your small business shipping and supply chain needs, a strong network of carriers, and robust transportation management software (TMS).
+We’re everything you need in one place; we’re the go-to 3PL for shippers everywhere.

 Start by getting a free quote, or call 800.716.7608 today.